EstefaniaYusabeth/hello-world/README.md

 # hello-world
-tryign to get familiar with Git
+trying to get familiar with Git